Taste the authentic robata grill in London: binchotan‑fired dishes at Aki Marylebone

 BONELESS CHICKEN WINGS: garlic prawn, tomato natto miso, furikake.

-A classic shape, finished with the kind of precision that makes you understand why people become obsessed with Japanese grilling in the first place.
+A classic skewer shape, finished with the kind of precision that makes you understand why people become obsessed with Japanese grilling in the first place.

 CARAMELISED BLACK COD: shio koji den miso, nuka cucumber, Japanese herbs, yuzu dashi.

-The robata grill’s best argument: lacquered surface, soft interior, savoury depth that stays clean.
+The robata grill’s best argument.
+Lacquered surface, soft interior, savoury depth that stays clean.
 It tastes expensive in the way that has nothing to do with price and everything to do with control.

 BLACK GINGER BABY CHICKEN: aged barley miso, onsen egg, fresh truffle, Japanese herbs.